Tusharpandole/-Personal-Finance-Manager/README.md

 # Usage

+- 1.Register:
-- 1.Register: Create a new user account.
+- Create a new user account.
+- 2.Login:
-- 2.Login:Log into the application using your username.
+- Log into the application using your username.
 - 3.Manage Transactions:
   - Add a new transaction.
   - View existing transactions.